-Install ARC CE core packages from repositories:
+Install ARC CE core packages from repositories as root:

-'''

-[root ~]# yum -y install nordugrid-arc-arex
+dnf -y install nordugrid-arc-arex

-or
+or for Debian based systems as root:

-[root ~]# apt-get install nordugrid-arc-arex
+apt-get install nordugrid-arc-arex

-'''

 Any extra packages will be installed based on the ARC configuration file with ARC Control Tool as described below.
 Full list of packages to install manually (especially additional plugins) can be found here.